UCSF-Stanford CERSI/Gilead Postdoctoral Fellowship in Regulatory Science

 The UCSF-Stanford CERSI/Gilead postdoctoral fellowship is an experiential program that will provide the most outstanding postdocs an opportunity to conduct research at UCSF/Stanford, FDA and Gilead in fields such as biomarkers, diagnostics, molecular epidemiology, clinical pharmacology and pharmacometrics, machine learning, and real-world evidence (RWE).

 Our objective is that the fellow should have a sufficient foundation and breadth in his/her training to engage in and serve as an ambassador for regulatory science research and education.
 The fellow will receive a monthly stipend commensurate with education level and experience.
 The fellow will spend the first year at UCSF or Stanford, and the second year at the FDA.
 At the end of two years, the fellow will complete an additional year (after completion of the academic and FDA rotations) at Gilead Sciences.
 Throughout the fellowship, the fellow will be paired with a Gilead scientist who will serve as a mentor.
-The anticipated start date of the first year fellowship in academia will be Fall 2021.
+The anticipated start date of the first year fellowship in academia will be on or around July 1, 2023.
 The fellowship components are:

 Research and Training at UCSF (1 year)